nervosnetwork/rfcs/rfcs/0000-dao-deposit-withdraw/0000-dao-deposit-withdraw.md

 Each of the 4 values is stored as unsigned 64-bit little endian number in the `dao` field.
 To maintain enough precision `AR_i`  is stored as the original value multiplied by `10 ** 16` .

-For a single block `i`, it’s easy to calculate the following values:
+For a single block `i`, it's easy to calculate the following values:

 - `p_i`: primary issuance for block `i`
 - `s_i`: secondary issuance for block `i`